EJSnow

 Enabling Secure Boot

 Reboot into UEFI setup and enable Secure Boot (often found under "Security").
 Save and exit setup.
-When shim doesn't find the key GRUB is signed with it'll launch MokManager.
-Select Enroll key from disk, locate the MOK.cer file and enroll it.
-Then select Continue boot and GRUB should load and boot Linux like normal.
+When shim doesn't find the key GRUB is signed with it'll launch MokManager which will throw a security violation.
+Select OK then Enroll key from disk.
+Locate the MOK.cer file and enroll it.
+Once enrolled, select Reset and the system should boot like normal.

 A screenshot of Twilight's desktop showing Secure Boot is enabled

 And that's it!
-There's an additional script and Pacman hook to automate the signing of GRUB below, but I don't consider them to be that useful since GRUB is not updated often.
+There's an additional script and Pacman hook to automate the signing of GRUB below, but I don't consider them to be that useful since GRUB isn't updated very often.
 Still nice to know that it's taken care of when GRUB does update.

 Additional scripts